-The manufacture and sale of "E-clips" had been a traditional 23 year old product of Professional Technical Services, Inc., when that company was merged into WES in 2005.
-Manufacture has continued in WES and, in parallel, a new, value-engineered and re-designed range of E-clips has been developed for launch in 2008.
-There is a large potential market for transient voltage surge suppression ("TVSS") and WES has undertaken to provide the best TVSS available to the market.
+The manufacture and sale of "E-clips" had been a traditional 23 year old product of Professional Technical Services, Inc., when that company was merged into EET in 2005.
+Manufacture has continued in EET and, in parallel, a new, value-engineered and re-designed range of E-clips was developed and launched in December, 2008.
+There is a large potential market for transient voltage surge suppression ("TVSS") and EET has undertaken to provide the best TVSS available to the market.
+Early indications of sales of the new range and traditional range of Eclips show a significant increase in orders booked up to end Q1, 2009.